Leo-Adventure/CS216-Algorithm-Design/README.md

 The `zip.hpp` file is header file, and the `zip.cpp` is the source file.

+#### 2022/4/11

+- Going to fix the bug that I can not compress the file whose size is larger than 20KB

 ### How to run it

 Your device should support the minimum cmake version of 3.16 and the C++ version is C++17.